St. John's Fog Devils: 2007–08 season

 At the Fog Devils' first home game of the season on September 21 the team retired inaugural captain Scott Brophy's jersey number 12.
 During a game against Shawinigan on October third, head coach Real Paiement tied the QMJHL record for most games as a head coach, at 988 games.
 He surpassed this two nights later during a game against the Lewiston Maineiacs.
 He finished the season with a new record, 1056 games.
 During the week of October 22, 2007, the Fog Devils' goalie Timo Pielmeier was named the QMJHL defensive player of the week.
 On November 9, Luke Adam set a new franchise record for scoring the most goals in a single game, with four against the visiting Maineiacs.

 The Fog Devils met the Acadie-Bathurst Titan in the first round of the President's Cup Playoffs, losing the first two games in Bathurst (8–5 and 5–4).
 The Fog Devils returned home on March 25 and made a comeback from a 4–0 deficit to defeat the Titan 6–5 in regulation.
 On the power play late in the game defenseman Maxime Pomerleau scored the game-winning goal with 0.7 seconds left on the clock.
 The Fog Devils defeated the Titan 6–1 the next night to tie the series at two games apiece.
 On March 28 the Fog Devils fell to the Titan 7–2 in what was the final home game in franchise history.
 The team received a standing ovation farewell.
 Three nights later in Bathurst, New Brunswick, the Titan eliminated the Fog Devils from the playoffs with a 4–3 win, closing out the series four games to two.

 In early December, Fog Devils President Brad Dobbin made it publicly known that the Fog Devils were in financial trouble.
 Dobbin stated the team lost nearly $750 000 in year two, and noted a drop in average attendance for a third straight season.
 On January 22, the Fog Devils were officially sold to Montreal businessman Farrell Miller.
 On March 10, 2008, a press conference confirmed the relocation of the Fog Devils.
 The team was renamed the Montreal Junior Hockey Club, playing at the Verdun Auditorium.

-Following the sale of the Fog Devils, Newfoundland and Labrador became the only province in Canada without a CHL franchise.
-Newfoundland and Labrador would eventually obtain another high-level hockey team in 2011 when the professional St. John's IceCaps of the American Hockey League began play.
+Following the sale of the Fog Devils, Newfoundland and Labrador was the only province in Canada without a CHL franchise until 2025 when the Acadie-Bathurst Titan relocated to St. John’s and became the Newfoundland Regiment.